Contemplating today's Gospel

 “Come to me, all you who labor and are burdened…, and you will find rest”

 Fr.
-Julio César RAMOS González SDB (Mendoza, Argentina)Today, facing a world which decided to turn its back on God, in front of a world hostile to the Christianity and to Christians, to listen to Jesus (who is the One who is talking to us in the liturgy or in the private reading of the Word) brings consolation, joy and hope in the middle of the daily struggles: “Come to me, all you who labor and are burdened…, and you will find rest” (Mt 11:28-29).
+Julio César RAMOS González SDB (Mendoza, Argentina)Today, facing a world which decided to turn its back on God, in front of a world hostile to Christianity and to Christians, to listen to Jesus (who is the One who is talking to us in the liturgy or in the private reading of the Word) brings consolation, joy and hope in the middle of our daily struggles: “Come to me, all you who labor and are burdened…, and you will find rest” (Mt 11:28-29).

-Consolation, as these words contain the promise of relieve which comes from God’s love.
+Consolation, as these words contain the promise of relief, which comes from God’s love.
 Joy, as they make the heart feel the security of faith in this promise.
 Hope, as walking in a world rebelled against God and ourselves, we who believe in God know that not everything comes to an end, although many “ends” have turned into “beginnings” of much better things, as His own Resurrection proves.

 Other comments